Silence1017/EtherWatchdog_Server/README.md

 ## Python Project

-The python project structure is below:
+The CNN-BiLSTM modle structure is below:

 ```text
 .